Rizzolo-Larson Venture Grant

 2018 Venture Grant Recipients

-21 Day Sailing Voyage from Portugal or Norway
+21 Day Sailing Voyage from Portugal to Norway

 Perform at the Sydney Opera House in Australia